mikakatua/devops-challenge/2_application/README.md

 ```

 ### Kubernetes deployment
 The following steps deploy the application in the `default` namespace and make it reachable from Internet using HTTPS.
-For this example we only use the `kubectl` tool to create the resources, instead of using YALM manifests.
+For this example we only use the `kubectl` tool to create the resources instead of using YALM manifests.
 ```
 # Create the deployment and the service
 kubectl create deployment demo-app --image=$IMAGE --replicas=3